bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 ## 10. Release

 Only release when the user asked for it.
+An earlier request or approval for a patch or minor release remains sufficient authorization throughout the task; do not require a second confirmation after implementation or issue follow-up.

 Before release: